ArmReference/recoveryservices-vaults/docs/vaultproperties.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
 infrastructureEncryption | No       | Enabling/Disabling the Double Encryption state
-userAssignedIdentity | Yes      | The user assigned identity to be used to grant permissions in case the type of identity used is UserAssigned useSystemAssignedIdentity | No       | Indicate that system assigned identity should be used.
+userAssignedIdentity | No       | The user assigned identity to be used to grant permissions in case the type of identity used is UserAssigned useSystemAssignedIdentity | No       | Indicate that system assigned identity should be used.
 Mutually exclusive with 'userAssignedIdentity' field keyUri         | No       | The key uri of the Customer Managed Key